Anderson Localization and Swing Mobility Edge in Curved Spacetime: Phase separation

 In thermodynamic limit, the system is divided into infinite segments.
 Under such circumstances, the segmentation model is equivalent to the AAH model in CST.
 Therefore, through similar analysis, the analytical expression of the critical site $j_c$ of the localized-extended phase separation of the CST-AAH model with system size $N$ can be obtained as

-where $\left \lfloor *\right \rfloor$ is the symbol of floor function in mathematics, which rounds down the numbers to the nearest smaller integer.
+where $\left \lfloor ...\right \rfloor$ is the symbol of floor function in mathematics, which rounds down the numbers to the nearest smaller integer.
 At the critical site $j_c$, a clear phase boundary appears.
 For the fixed system size $N$, we can see from the analytical expression that $j_c$ is directly proportional to the strength of the quasiperiodic potential $\lambda$ and inversely proportional to the hopping strength $J$.
 Meanwhile, the CST parameter $\sigma$ determines the changing rate of the phase separation critical point $j_c$ versus $\frac{\lambda}{2J}$.

 Then, let's discuss two extreme cases.
-We first consider the flat-spacetime scenario, where the CST parameter $\sigma=0$ and the expression becomes $j_{c}=\left\lfloor \left(\frac{\lambda}{2J}\right)^{\infty}(N-1) \right\rfloor$.
-As $\lambda$ grows, the system will change from an extended to a critical phase.
+We first consider the flat spacetime scenario, where the CST parameter $\sigma=0$ and the expression becomes $j_{c}=\left\lfloor \left(\frac{\lambda}{2J}\right)^{\infty}(N-1) \right\rfloor$.
+As $\lambda$ grows, the system will change from an extended to a swing phase.
 Specifically, when $\lambda<2J$, we get $0<\frac{\lambda}{2J}<1$, and the corresponding $j_c=0$, thus the whole AAH chain is of the extended state.
-On the other hand, however, when $\lambda>2J$, one can get $\frac{\lambda}{2J}>1$, and then the corresponding criticle site $j_c=\infty$, which leads to the localized phase in the entrie AAH chain.
+On the other hand, however, when $\lambda>2J$, one can get $\frac{\lambda}{2J}>1$, and then the corresponding critical site $j_c=\infty$, which leads to the localized phase in the entire AAH chain.
 This is in accordance with our knowledge of the standard AAH model, where no phase separation can occur.

 Now let's turn to the other extreme, where the spacetime is severely warped.
 Without loss of generality, we take $\sigma=\infty$.
 From Eq.~\eqref{ic2}, we have the corresponding phase separation critical site at $j_c=N-1$, which is independent of the parameters $\lambda$ and $J$.
 Therefore, the extreme CST will completely freeze the hopping inside lattice systems of condensed matter to make the whole region localized.